rach7777/monax-may/content/blog/2015/2015-12-31-on-blockchain-clients-in-2016.md

 What is the best metaphor for what we see blockchain clients becoming?
 We see blockchain clients themselves being akin to what in the linux world are called "distros", or distributions.
 Distros are opinionated, but flexible, packaged mechanisms which allow users to leverage the linux kernel, along with a range of very low level primitives that are added together to formulate a cohesive operating system.

 Distribution owners work to ensure that all of the isolated packages work flawlessly as a collective.
-This is where we, as Eris, will be putting our efforts as we work to refactor eris:db over the coming months and thereafter.
+This is where we, as Monax, will be putting our efforts as we work to refactor eris:db over the coming months and thereafter.

 Who, then, will build the "kernel"?
 We hope, [these folks](http://www.linuxfoundation.org/news-media/announcements/2015/12/linux-foundation-unites-industry-leaders-advance-blockchain).